KebalBhandari/news-dashboard-and-api/README.md

 ---

-## 🤝 Contributing
+## Contributing

 - Bug reports and PRs are welcome — please follow standard GitHub PR workflow.
 - If you'd like to propose a feature or discuss architecture changes, open an issue first.

 ---

-## 📄 License
+## Contact

-This project does not include an explicit license file in the repository.
-If you want to open source this project, add a `LICENSE` file (e.g., MIT) or update as needed.
+If you have questions or want assistance, create a GitHub issue or reach out to me.

 ---

-## 📞 Contact

-If you have questions or want assistance, create a GitHub issue or reach out to the repository owner.

----

-Happy hacking! ✨
+Happy Coding!